 Research Assistant at The Center for Bits and Atoms, MITHi!
 My name is Zach Fredin.
 I am originally from Columbus, OH, and most recently lived in Minneapolis, MN before moving with my wife Danica to Cambridge, MA for grad school.
 Before MIT, I started a neuroscience education company, sold grain silo radar level instruments, planned maintenance for a 50,000 ton forging press, and grew enormous quartz crystals.
 I studied materials science and engineering at Case Western Reserve University, where I worked as a foundry assistant and rowed on the crew team.

-My portfolio, which talks a bit about past projects and work.At CBA, I study digital materials, micron-scale direct-write fabrication, and asynchronous mechanically reconfigurable computational structures.
+My portfolio, which talks a bit about past projects and work.At CBA, I study digital materials, direct-write fabrication, laser micromachining, MAS NMR, reconfigurable computation, and superelastic flexures.
 During the spring of 2020, I also worked on a number of rapid COVID-19 response projects intended for distributed FabLab-based community fabrication.
 A square meter of printed circuit board consumes roughly a cubic meter of fresh water during its production.
 I occassionally photograph woodland creatures.
-MIT class sites: How to Make (Almost) Anything, The Nature of Mathematical Modeling zach dot fredin at cba dot mit dot edu pronouns: he/him
+MIT class sites: How to Make (Almost) Anything, The Nature of Mathematical Modeling, Rapid-Prototyping of Rapid-Prototyping Machines zach dot fredin at cba dot mit dot edu pronouns: he/him